Friday October 18, 2019 – Sunday, October 20, 2019

 7:30 p.m. - Turning Paper into Gold: 50th Anniversary Celebration, hosted by Daniel Scott Tysdal - FREE

-During this evening of panel discussions, readings, and audience-generated creations, founding and influential Guild members will remember and celebrate the qualities that define the SWG’s vital past, present, and future: a caring and supportive community, a hub for advocacy and learning, and a source of brilliant, sustaining literature.
+During this evening of panel discussions, memory sharing, and audience-generated creations, founding and influential Guild members Robert Currie, Jean Freeman, Lyn Goldman and Glen Sorestad will remember and celebrate the qualities that define the SWG’s vital past, present, and future: a caring and supportive community, a hub for advocacy and learning, and a source of brilliant, sustaining literature.
 Honorary lifetime memberships will be awarded.

 Saturday October 19, 2019 - Schedule

 9:00 – 11:30 am – Not Your Average Journal: Australian Piano Hinge